andresebr/kumodd/README.md

 ## Metadata

-Google Drive API Metadata of each file is preserved in YAML format (*see* [Example raw metadata](#example-raw-metadata)).
-While files are stored in ./download, their corresponding metadata are saved in ./download/metadata.
+Metadata of each file is preserved in YAML format (*see* [Example raw metadata](#example-raw-metadata)).
+By default, files are stored in a path in ./download, and their metadata in ./download/metadata.
 For foo.doc, the file and its metadata paths would be:
 - ./download/john.doe@gmail.com/My Drive/foo.doc
 - ./download/metadata/john.doe@gmail.com/My Drive/foo.doc.yml

 ## Data Verification

-Kmodd verifies both the data and the metadata.
-Data is verified by comparing a file's MD5, size, Last Modified, and Last Accessed times.
-Kumodd reports whether each of them matches, as shown in [How to Verify Data](#how-to-verify-data).
-It also compares the MD5 of the metadata with the previously recorded value.
+Kmodd verifies both data and metadata.
+Data is verified by comparing a file's MD5, size, and Last Modified time.
+Kumodd can report whether each matches Google Drive's metadata, as shown in [How to Verify Data](#how-to-verify-data).
+Kumodd also compares the MD5 of the metadata with the value computed when the data was read from Google Drive.

 Metadata		| Description
 :----			| :----